mvolkmann/blog/src/htmx.md

 that indicates which elements from the returned HTML to include.
 When this is not specified, all the returned HTML is used.
 When a response contains a full HTML document,
-HTMX automatically only includes the content of the `body` element.
+Htmx automatically only includes the content of the `body` element.

 The `hx-preserve` attribute can be applied to elements that should be preserved through a swap.